TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 </main>
 ~~~

-You should be pretty comfortable by now writing rules using the descendant selector.
+By now, you should be pretty comfortable writing rules using the descendant combinator you learned about in [foundations](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/css-foundations).
 For instance, if we wanted to select all the `child` and `grand-child` divs inside of `main`, we could write:

 ~~~css
 main div {